Matraverebely-Szentkut: A Marian Pilgrimage Site Celebrating Roma Culture and Catholicism

 2023-07-12 09:42:15

 Matraverebely-Szentkut in northern Hungary is one of the most important and well-known Marian pilgrimage sites in the country.
-At the weekend, around 600 Roma from 30 settlements were there on a pilgrimage that was all about Roma culture.
+At the weekend, around 600 Roma from 30 settlements were there on a pilgrimage that was all regarding Roma culture.
 Officially, 300,000 Roma live in Hungary, 60 percent of whom are Roman Catholic.
 Hungary’s Bishops’ Conference Chairman Andras Veres led the pilgrimage mass on Sunday.

 Bishop Veres emphasized at the pilgrimage mass that Jesus made God’s true face known and founded a new religiosity: instead of continuing the principle of “an eye for an eye”, he also lived out merciful love towards his enemies.
 For the 15th time, members of the Roma ethnic group on the way to Matraverebely-Szentkut.
 The national shrine has medieval roots.
 The annual pilgrimage associated with the feast of the Visitation (2 July) was organized by the Catholic Roma and Sinti pastoral care, the “Institut Seliger Ceferino”.